Cheerios Drops "Gluten-Free" Claim In Canada, But Not In The US

 While General Mills recently announced that Cheerios will no longer carry the gluten-free claim in Canada — where advocates for people with celiac disease discourage people from eating Cheerios — it will continue to market the cereal as gluten-free in the US.

-"We are confident that each serving of Cheerios products fully comply with the gluten-free standard in the US and contain less than 20 ppm of gluten," a spokesman said in an email to BuzzFeed News.
+"We are confident that each serving of Cheerios products fully comply with the gluten-free standard in the US and contain less than 20 ppm of gluten," a spokesperson said in an email to BuzzFeed News.

-Yet the discrepancy between Canadian and American Cheerios labeling is creating doubt among consumers.
+Yet the discrepancy between Canadian and US Cheerios labeling is creating doubt among consumers.

 The claim is a matter of particular concern to people who have celiac disease (an autoimmune disorder) and become ill from consuming gluten, a protein found in wheat, rye, and barley.